antonryoung02/Ad_Classification/README.md

 ## Use cases

-The classifier has been set up to be executable on a mac or raspberry pi (haven't bought an infrared remote for the pi to control a TV yet), where it mutes the TV/laptop when advertisements are on.
+The classifier has been set up to be executable on a mac [Link to Directory](./mac_inference) or raspberry pi [Link to Directory](./pi_inference) (haven't bought an infrared remote for the pi to control a TV yet), where it mutes the TV/laptop when advertisements are on.

 ## Demos